camlab-bioml/starling/README.md

 ## Installation

-_starling_ can be cloned and installed locally using access to the Github repository,
+_starling_ can be cloned and installed locally (typically <10 minutes) using access to the Github repository,

 ```
 git clone https://github.com/camlab-bioml/starling.git && cd starling